Principled analysis of crossover designs: causal effects, efficient estimation, and robust inference: Notation and Assumptions

-\begin{assumption}[Time invariant effect of treatment sequences with length $k$] Under Assumption~\ref{asm::nocarryover} with no more than $k$-th order, $Y_{it}(\os_{[t-k+1,t]})-Y_{it}(\os'_{[t-k+1,t]})= Y_{it'}(\os_{[t'-k+1,t']})-Y_{it'}(\os'_{[t'-k+1,t']})$ for any periods $t'>t \geq k$, if $\os_{[t-k+1,t]}=\os_{[t'-k+1,t']}$ and $\os'_{[t-k+1,t]}=\os'_{[t'-k+1,t']}$. \end{assumption} Assumption~\ref{asm::invarianteffect} requires that the effect of treatment sequence $\os_{[t-k+1,t]}=\os_{[t'-k+1,t']}$ versus $\os'_{[t-k+1,t]}=\os'_{[t'-k+1,t']}$ remains constant over time.
+for any periods $t'>t \geq k$, if $\os_{[t-k+1,t]}=\os_{[t'-k+1,t']}$ and $\os'_{[t-k+1,t]}=\os'_{[t'-k+1,t']}$. \end{assumption} Assumption~\ref{asm::invarianteffect} requires that $Y_{it}(\os_{[t-k+1,t]})-Y_{it}(\os'_{[t-k+1,t]})$ does not depend on $t$.
 In other words, for any two time points $t$ and $t’$ such that $t'>t \geq k$, if the treatment sequences leading up to $t$ and $t’$ are identical, then the corresponding effects are also identical.
-The statement of Assumption~\ref{asm::invarianteffect} requires Assumption~\ref{asm::nocarryover} to hold with the same order $k$.
-Otherwise, the potential outcomes at different periods would depend on the treatment sequences with different lengths.
+The statement of Assumption~\ref{asm::invarianteffect} requires Assumption~\ref{asm::nocarryover} to hold with the same order $k$, so that treatment effects at different periods are defined based on treatment histories of the same length.
+The two orders can differ technically, but we adopt a common $k$ for coherence and interpretability.
+Assumption~\ref{asm::invarianteffect} is often implicitly imposed in traditional model-based analyses of crossover designs \citep[e.g.,][]{senn2002cross,jones2003design}.
 Assumption~\ref{asm::invarianteffect} with $k=1$ has also been used in the context of staggered treatment adoption to facilitate the identification and estimation of treatment effects \citep{athey2022design}.
+Assumption~\ref{asm::invarianteffect} is more plausible when the outcome process is stationary and the effect of treatment does not interact with time.
+It may be violated in the presence of time trends, period effects, or dynamic responses to treatment, such as fatigue, habituation, or changing baseline conditions.
 We give two examples to illustrate Assumption~\ref{asm::invarianteffect}. \begin{example} Consider a crossover design with two periods.
 Suppose that Assumption~\ref{asm::nocarryover} holds with order $1$, so that $Y_{i1}(\os) = Y_{i1}(z_1)$ and $Y_{i2}(\os) = Y_{i2}(z_2)$ for any treatment sequence $\os=z_1z_2$.
 Then, Assumption~\ref{asm::invarianteffect} means that $Y_{i1}(A)-Y_{i1}(B)=Y_{i2}(A)-Y_{i2}(B)$, which implies that the effect of treatment condition $A$ versus $B$ is the same for each unit $i$ at time periods $1$ and $2$. \end{example}